PhD Health in Social Science

 Lucy CampbellBecoming Haunted - An Autoethnographic Exploration into the Hauntology of Imprisonment and the Affected Afterlife

-Luka WhiteA mixed methods exploration into eating disorders in trans and/or nonbinary autistic adults
+Luka WhiteA qualitative and creative exploration into disordered eating in trans and/or nonbinary autistic adults

 Maisie JenkinsUsing participatory and qualitative methods to explore self-harm in men